astralsc/orionhunt/README.md

 # Orion Hunt
 The first private server source for the abandoned steam game 'PIGGY: Hunt'

-### WARNING: At the moment, the client will only reach 60% but I will soon fix the problem in the future.
+### IMPORTANT NOTE: At the moment, the client will only reach 60% but I will soon fix the problem in the future.

 ---